nojronatron/BF-BMX/README.md

 ## Notes and Limitations

-- There is no way to ensure that a human-forwarded message is not altered in some.
-This software will not detect that type of change, and will assume the forwarded message is a valid candidate for processing a direct P2P or RMS-relayed Winlink Message.
+- Data that _looks like a Bib Record_ according to the matching rules will be discovered, other data will not.
+It is not possible for this software to know if the data is correct or not, therefore it is up to the Desktop and Server operators to verify questionable data from the source.
-- This software is designed to work specifically with tab-delimimted data.
-In the future, other delimiters may become available and will be documented here.
+- This software is designed to detect fairly-well formed tab- and comma-delimited data.
+Although _some variations_ like extra spaces etc will be detected and flagged, this software does _not try to detect every possible permutation of these 2 formats_.
-- There are conditions under which this software may not detect a newly created file in a monitored folder.
-While the author has made every effort to minimize these events from happening, it is not outside the realm of possibility.
-It is up to the Desktop App operator and the Server Service operator to review log files to ensure data is being processed as expected.
+- Conceivably, there are conditions under which this software may not detect a newly created file in a monitored folder.
+While the author has made every effort to minimize the liklihood this could happen, it is not outside the realm of possibility.
+It is up to the Desktop and Server operators to review log files to ensure data is being discovered and processed as expected.

 ## Timeline